-I have been blessed with terrific experience and training and I am happy to offer my thoughts and ideas for how to improve service delivery to any organization or individual who thinks it might be helpful.
+I have been blessed with terrific experience and training and I am happy to offer my thoughts and ideas for how to improve service delivery to any organization or individuals who thinks it might be helpful.
 I have supervised or trained some of the best clinicians (in my opinion) in the Puget Sound and in southeastern Arizona.
 I am a certified supervisor for pre-licensing mental health professionals and am available for individual or small group supervision.